Lopeznil/Projects/Profitability Insights and Delivery Risk Prediction in E-Commerce/README.md

 ## Suggestions
 ### Profitability
   - Categories like 'Golfing' yield higher profit margins (~17%) despite lower sales volume.
 Prioritizing the promotion of such low-volume, high-margin products can significantly enhance overall profitability.
+  - Assess the impact of high-quantity discounts on profitability by analyzing the relationship between per-order quantities and average profit margins across total quantities sold, to identify categories where discount strategies should be reconsidered or reduced.